-Prior to commencement of their work, PRBs will be provided with copies of applicable PRB charter(s) and they will be instructed to critically examine performance appraisals' alignment with strategic goals, results and accountability.
-Since the training on the new Executive Performance Management System covered the SES (and senior professional (ST/SL)) performance management process, bureaus should contact their servicing human resources offices and/or the Office of Executive Resources concerning satisfying any supplemental training needs.
+Prior to commencement of their work, PRBs will be provided with copies of applicable PRB charter(s) and they will be instructed to critically examine performance appraisals' alignment with strategic goals, results, and accountability.
+Training on the new Executive Performance Management System, which covered SES and senior professional (ST/SL) performance management has been conducted; however, bureaus should contact their servicing human resources offices and/or the Office of Executive Resources if additional training is needed.
 Additional training requests will be accommodated.

-In accordance with applicable Department Organizational Orders, the Deputy Chief Financial Officer (CFO) will rate the critical element, "Financial Operations and Management," the Chief Information Officer (CIO) will rate the critical element, "Information Technology Management," and the Director for Human Resources Management and Chief Human Capital Officer will rate the critical element, "Human Capital Management," and the Director for Acquisition Management will rate the element, "Acquisition Management."
-Guidance on the CFO, CIO, and Principal Human Resources Managers' and Acquisition Managers' positions, as well as guidance for other positions for which there is a Departmental executive counterpart position, will be forthcoming.
+In accordance with applicable Department Organizational Orders, for positions for which there is a bureau-level counterpart position, in Critical Element 3, "Business Acumen," the Deputy Chief Financial Officer (CFO) will rate the critical element formerly entitled, "Financial Operations and Management," the Chief Information Officer (CIO) will rate the critical element formerly entitled, "Information Technology Management," the Director for Human Resources Management and Chief Human Capital Officer will rate the critical element formerly entitled, "Human Capital Management," and the Director for Acquisition Management will rate the element formerly entitled, "Acquisition Management."
+The performance feedback process for Subject: 2014 End-of-Year Guidance for Senior Executive and Senior Professional Employees these positions must be completed in accordance with the timeline provided with this memorandum.